nobu-sh/BeRP/README.md

 # Bedrock Edition Realm Protocol (BeRP)
 BeRP is a raknet implementation solution for bedrock edition realms.

+Join our [discord](https://discord.gg/9S4aKh684W) for updates!
+We also have a [websocket](https://github.com/PMK744/Node-BEWSS) version that uses the /connect command in game!

 This is a complete mess as development is hard please excuse the mess